The Queen’s Chapel of the Savoy has a long association with the Duchy of Lancaster.

 The expenses of the Chapel are borne by The Queen in Right of Her Duchy of Lancaster.
 Maintenance of this historic building remains the Duchy of Lancaster’s responsibility.
 Recent work has included the landscaping of the gardens in honour of Her Majesty’s Golden Jubilee, and the restoration of the Chapel ceiling in 1999.

-For further information please visit http://www.royalchapelsavoy.org/
+For further information and times of Services please visit www.royalchapelsavoy.org/